torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 at runtime by the sysfs file ``/sys/devices/system/cpu/cpufreq/policyX/dynamic_epp``.

 When set to enabled, the driver will select a different energy performance profile when the machine is running on battery or AC power.
+The driver will also register with the platform profile handler to receive notifications of user desired power state and react to those.
 When set to disabled, the driver will not change the energy performance profile based on the power source and will not react to user desired power state.